 Situation in the Hospital District of Southwest Finland

 Southwest Finland is still in the spreading phase of the coronavirus epidemic.
-Although the number of corona infections is declining, the epidemic situation does not allow the recommendations to be mitigated.
+However, the situation with infections has improved.

 You can follow the corona virus situation on the Finnish Institute for Health and Welfare's (THL) website.